cannam/repoint/README.md

 interpreter).
 To run the program you would usually type e.g. `./vext update` rather than `vext update`.

-Vext does require a Standard ML compiler or interpreter to be installed.
-It supports Poly/ML, SML/NJ, or (on non-Windows platforms only) MLton, and it's quite easy to install at least one of these on every platform Vext is intended to support.
+Vext requires a Standard ML compiler or interpreter to be available.
+It supports Poly/ML, SML/NJ, or (on non-Windows platforms only) MLton.
+It is fairly easy to install at least one of these on every platform Vext is intended to support.

-Vext has been tested on Linux, OSX, and Windows.
-CI tests currently cover Linux and OSX with both Mercurial and Git repositories using all three of the supported SML compilers.
+Vext has been tested on Linux, macOS, and Windows.
+Integration tests currently cover Linux and macOS with both Mercurial and Git repositories using all three of the supported SML compilers.

 Vext is a developer tool.
 Don't ask end-users of your software to use it.